-6. Covert Actions

-- a.
-Where favorable circumstances arise, provide for supply to known indigenous communist groups of specially prepared arms which will malfunction in such a manner as to cause injury to the user, and thus generate both doubts and fears among the communist subversives involved. - b.
-Apply subtle sabotage to intercepted illegal arms shipments and permit them to proceed to destination. - c.
+Exploit the mechanisms of the Caribbean surveillance system, approved by the President in the study on movement of personnel, to impede illicit traffic in arms.
+This will be supported by the revised military assistance guidance which was also approved in the study on personnel movement.
+6. Covert Actions a.
+Where fevorable circumstances arise, provide for supply to known indigenous communist groups of specially prepared arms which will malfunction in such a manner as to cause injury to the user, and thus generate both doubts and fears among the communist subversives involved. b.
+Apply subtle sabotage to intercepted illegal arms shipments and permit them to proceed to destination. c.
 Through agents, attempt to purchase arms from suspected illicit sources in Latin America, in order to expose these sources and to determine facts concerning their method of delivery.
-Also through agents, attempt to sell arms, to expose illicit purchasers.
+Also through agents, attempt to set1 arms, to expose illicit purchasers. come 6 SECRET a wrete п.